Welcome to Stevens County

 Search our entire site for your ancestor's surname

 Heads up!
-We are meeting in person again this month, at our usual place in the basement of the Colville LDS church.
+We are meeting in person these days, at our usual place in the basement of the Colville LDS church.
 We will also (hopefully) utilize Zoom for those who cannot attend in-person.
 For the "Zoomies" please go to our Events page for the Zoom link and begin logging in at 12:45 so we are ready to go at 1:00.
-Note that sometimes we have problems getting the zoom meeting started so there is sometimes a delay in getting admitted, If you haven't been joined by 1:00, something has probably gone wrong with our Internet connection.
+Note that sometimes we have problems getting the zoom meeting started so there is sometimes a delay in getting admitted, If you haven't been able to join by 1:00, something has probably gone wrong with our Internet connection.
 But we do hope to see you and believe it will be worth your while.

 In 1986, the Northeast Washington Genealogical Society (NeWGS) adopted Evergreen Cemetery as a project under the name of “Evergreen Restoration.”
 Work began in earnest at the cemetery and in 2009 NeWGS was granted a “Certificate of Authority” for its care and maintenance by the Washington Department of Archaeology and Historic Preservation.
 NeWGS has continued it’s work at the cemetery with help from some local organizations and church groups.
 We are all working hard to preserve its history and natural beauty.
 Recently, we have had an issue with folks using the cemetery for other purposes, i.e. drinking, drug use, etc. In an effort to deter these activities, the NeWGS Board of Directors has voted to close the gates to vehicle traffic.
 The gates will be opened for special events, certain holidays and for our working volunteers.
 Evergreen Cemetery remains open for walk-in visitors.
 For more information/questions you can email us at firstname.lastname@example.org,